therabidbanana/fairy-garden/README.md

 - [x] Fix animation bug in love  - this doesn't look like it works (sprite:setImage (animation:getImage))
 - [x] Love menu offset issue - draws and displays top of map
 - [x] player can get off grid with repeated button mashing
+- [x] Filename substring bug with imagetables (animal-statue sprite pulling for statue sprite)
+- [x] Sprinkler splashes level 2 in Love are two tiles off when right
+- [x] Player can't get to right wall in love
+- [ ] Fix debug draw offset in Love

 Polish: